johncle/CS326Team7/team/m2/features.md

 **Assigned to:** Connor Cargill

+**Note:** This feature may be dropped because the Spotify Web Playback SDK is restricted to premium users.

 ## Community and Song Sharing

 **Description:** Users can add friends, create or join communities, and share music with others.
 This feature allows users to collaborate on playlists, recommend songs, and discover new music together within their community.
 This feature fosters a social environment, enhancing the music discovery process by enabling users to share and explore music collectively.